-We have taken no action on the 2015 Compact within the 45-day review period.
-As a result, the 2015 Compact is considered to have been approved, but only to the extent it is consistent with the provisions of IGRA.
-The 2015 Compact will become effective upon its publication of notice in the Federal Register.
-10 evin K. Washburn
+We have taken no action on the 2015 Compacts within the 45-day review period.
+As a result, the 2015 Compacts are considered to have been approved, but only to the extent they are consistent with the provisions of IGRA.
+The 2015 Compacts will become effective upon the publication of notice in the Federal Register.